Raise your core value, improve relationships. Read More

 The better way to change undesired habits is to recondition the emotions that activate them.

 Our approach to emotion reconditioning is to associate vulnerable and devaluing emotions with those that raise value of self and others.
 (Examples of valuing emotions are interest, enjoyment, compassion, and passion.)
-Valuing emotions strengthen the emotional system, while making it more flexible, with a wider range of positive experience.
+Valuing emotions strengthen the emotional system, while making it more flexible, with a wider range of experience.
 Once the association is conditioned through practice, the occurrence of a devaluing emotion automatically stimulates a valuing emotion.

 It takes practice of something similar to “emotion pushups” to recondition the emotion system.
 Repeating emotion exercises several times a day for about six weeks builds conditioned responses that move you automatically from a devalued state (anger, resentment, overwhelmed, or out of control) to feeling valuable.
 When you don’t feel valuable, you want to blame, deny, or avoid.
 When you valuable, you want to improve, appreciate, connect, or protect.